crypto-org-chain/chain-docs/docs/getting-started/token-migration.md

 <img src="./assets/token-migration/burn-metamask-popup.png" />

 :::tip Could Not See MetaMask Popup?
-If you could not see the MetaMask popups, you can check the MetaMask browser icon on your top right hand corner.
+If you could not see the MetaMask popups, you can check the MetaMask browser icon on your top right-hand corner.
 You should see a pending action on the icon and you can click the icon to continue the operations on MetaMask.
 :::

 <img src="./assets/token-migration/metamask-icon.png" />